Research Consent Form (English / Spanish)

 The data acquisition protocol in the study then is as follows:

 This study has been approved by the Mass General ethics committee for research involving human studies.
 The committee regarded the risks of this as small in relation to the potential contribution to general knowledge of the functions of the cerebellum.
-Those risks include whatever consequences there may be from extending the duration of the surgery for up to 10-15 minutes and the risk, albeit small, from the application of sterile electrodes to the cervical surface for the electrophysiology studies.
+Those risks include whatever consequences there may be from extending the duration of the surgery for up to 10-15 minutes and the risk, albeit small, from the application of sterile electrodes to the cerebellar surface for the electrophysiology studies.

 There is no benefit to a person undergoing Chiari I decompressive surgery from participating in the study.
 There is no payment for participating.
 There are no extra hospital visits.
 If a person is offered the opportunity to participate but wishes not to, there is no change in the care that person receives.
 Decompressive Chiari I surgery candidates who wish to learn more about this study are given an opportunity to discuss it with a study staff member who is not the operating surgeon.

+On this webpage, we include links to the consent forms (the neuroimaging study has separate consent forms).
 On this page, we include links to the consent forms.
 They are offered in the most common languages employed by persons under the care of Mass General for Chiari I malformation (English and Spanish); however, interpreters are available to review these materials with persons who are fluent in other languages.
 There are consent processes for three different age groups.
 The consent for participation in the study is provided to the same person who provides written consent for the clinical Chiari surgery.
 There are three consent age categories.

 Adult Chiari patients decide and sign written consent for themselves.
 An adult parent or legal guardian decides and signs consent for children under the age of 12.
 For youth ages 12–18, there is a youth assent form.
 This does not have the legal meaning of the consent form that would be signed by the parent or legal guardian, but it is recognition that persons in that age group merit significant autonomy in this decision and are in a matter of years to be fully responsible for these decisions.